Appearance

 The user provides valid credentials.
 The system verifies:

-- Email exists
+- Email exists and user is active

 - Password is correct

-- AppId is valid
+- AppId is valid (if configured)

-1.2 Password Change Check
+1.2 Password Change Detection

-After successful credential validation, the system checks:
+After successful credential validation, the login response includes flags:

 json